ByteNomad-spec/LM-Studio-Voice-Dialogue/README.md

 - The main window includes a chat, input field, and control buttons (record, send, speak, etc.).

 🏗️ **Long-Term Memory Logic**
 - The entire process happens cyclically and hidden, without interrupting the dialogue.
 After a certain number of messages (`summary_interval`), which can be adjusted in settings (e.g., for 8192 tokens, I recommend 8), **generate_summary** is called, passing instructions to the AI to create a concise, structured summary of all key information.
-There may be some problems at the beginning, perhaps it is worth telling a little about yourself and asking to remember it.
+There may be some problems at first, you need to tell a little about yourself and ask to remember it for filling out the resume in the future.
 - Since the summary of key information is created cyclically, all important data will always be within the AI context length, serving as the AI's long-term memory.
 - This helps the AI retain key information even with limited context.